"Need-to-know" Knowledge about Antique Hardwood Flooring ...

 Besides Heart Pine and Oak, there are many other wood species that make beautiful antique hardwood flooring.

 Ash, Chestnut, Hickory and Maple are some of the most familiar.
 Often a variety of trees of similar size were processed indiscriminately together while being transformed into beams and timbers for new construction.
-Unless there was specific reason to separate them otherwise.
+Unless there was a specific reason to separate them otherwise.

 Today it is not unusual to find a variety of wood species of similar size coming out of the same barn or building, having stood side by side for decades, if not a century.